nasaownsky/snap-react-modal/README.md

 - `modalClassName`: overrides main container of the modal (note: please use `!important` property in your css to make sure that styles will apply)
 - `closeButton`: defines if the default close button is showing
 - `closeOnClickOutside`: defines if the modal is closable on outside click
-- `isCentered`: defines if the modal is vertically centered
+- `isCentered`: defines if the modal is vertically centered (set false to enable scrollable wrapper)